Kristina01111000/Drws_site/README.md

 	- break it up in the way that seems best
 	- try to get ~ 10 slides per lesson
 	- should he do voice over? probably
+	-
+Next call:

+- removed dates from posts in settings, all or nothing way to do it